gdw-workshop/2019_GDW_Workshop/exercises/mapping_assembly_exercise.md

 - scaffolds.fasta: scaffolds in FASTA format
 - assembly_graph.fastg:   de bruijn graphs used to create contigs.
 Can be visualized using a tool like [Bandage](https://rrwick.github.io/Bandage/)

 Let's look at the contigs in contigs.fasta.
-Navigate to that file in the Finder and open it using a text editor like TextWrangler or TextEdit.
+Navigate to that file in the Finder and open it using a text editor like BBEdit.

 The contigs are sorted in order of length.
 Recall that these are contigs made from the reads that _didn't_ map to the boa constrictor genome.
 Let's try to figure out what some of the contigs are.